Digitalist-Open-Cloud/Matomo-Plugin-ExtraTools/README.md

 # Extra Tools (for Matomo)

 Some extra cli commands to help with maintaining Matomo.
+Also providing an phpinfo page in the admin part.
 Introducing new console commands:

 * `config:get`